 Bottoms Up! – Oh look!
 Just as I finish filling up the form and settle down again, food is being served and my neighbour is up and he has a smile that would give the Cheshire cat a complex.
 What can be so exhilarating about airline food?
-Apparently it’s not the food but the free drinks, of the alcoholic nature.
+Apparently, it’s not the food but the free drinks, of the alcoholic nature.
 Yes, free “booze” can apparently bring a smile on anyone’s face.
 But, it’s not just the anticipation of free drinks, rather the idea of taking a few extra on to their destination that is making him smile.
 So every time drinks are served, or in some cases on special request, two of each drink is asked for.
 Two wine bottles, two beers, two whiskeys.
 One is drunk, while the other is placed with stealth in the handbag.
 All through this routine, he has this smile on this face which resembles that of a villain in a Bollywood film just before he is about to do something evil with the hero or heroine of the film.
 You would imagine that this person is in their teens and just discovered porn.
 What annoys me the most is when after a while they gather up the courage and “demand” that I too should ask for two of each drink and if I don’t want the extra, should give it to them.
 I am one for making the most of “getting back” from the airline but come on people, draw a line somewhere.
 To them, I hope one of these bottles crack open in your luggage so that your clothes tell your relatives that you’ve just come for an alcohol-infused holiday – which in this day and age would probably make this guy more popular – sigh!